Real Estate Money Laundering: How It Works, Red Flags, and How to Detect It

 Several regulatory frameworks explicitly require financial institutions and real estate professionals to detect and report this typology.

-FATF Recommendation 22 extends customer due diligence and suspicious activity reporting obligations to designated non-financial businesses and professions, including real estate agents and notaries.
-This means the obligation to know your customer and file SARs reaches beyond banks to the professionals who facilitate the transactions themselves.
+FATF Recommendation 22 extends customer due diligence and suspicious activity reporting obligations to designated non-financial businesses and professions, explicitly including real estate agents when they assist buyers or sellers.
+Lawyers, notaries, accountants, and trust and company service providers involved in property transactions face equivalent requirements.
+The obligation reaches beyond banks to the professionals who facilitate the transactions themselves, and it isn't optional: Recommendation 22 is part of the FATF core standard against which all member countries are assessed in mutual evaluations, and non-compliant jurisdictions face grey-listing.

 Australia's AUSTRAC has covered real estate agents since 2018 following documented exploitation of that sector by criminal networks.